WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION

 A Senior player from a Member Club shall serve as Commissioner of the Governing Board.
 The Commissioner shall be in communication with Representatives, Alternates and Club Pros as appropriate to address issues as he sees them develop or as they are brought to his attention by Representatives of the Member Clubs.
 He shall chair debate, whether by email or during meetings in person, on such issues and call for, tally and announce votes on such matters as needed.

 One Representative or Alternate shall serve as Vice Commissioner of the Governing Board and shall be responsible for calculating and disseminating statistics showing the competitive position of all Member Clubs after each event.
 Member Clubs shall take ordered turns providing the Vice Commissioner.
-The Member Club which provides the Vice Commissioner in any year shall provide the Commissioner in the following year.
+The Member Club provides the Vice Commissioner in any year shall provide the Commissioner in the following year.

 The Governing Board shall appoint a Webmaster to create and maintain a site for the posting of player lists and results and other uses which may benefit Senior players from all Member Clubs.

-When play is at their home course, Representatives are responsible for event co-ordination with the host pro shop and food manager and for the reporting of results to the Vice Commissioner.
 At all events Representatives are responsible to post a list of players and Handicap Indices on the web site before 9:00 a.m. on the third day prior to an event and to see that fees are paid by check or cash to the host club pro shop.
+Additionally, Representatives shall also be responsible to insure that the posting of all Home, Away and Interclub scores of their Interclub players, by the players themselves or their Pro Shop as the case may be for each Club, is current prior to the Handicap revision date preceeding the next upcoming Interclub event.

-Competitive Events
+Competitve Events

 Each Member Club will host one (1) event each calendar year.
 The month of play at each Member Club will be constant each year and Representatives from the Member Clubs will advise the Vice Commissioner of the specific date of play at their facilities late in the year prior to the year of play.
-No event will be held during January, July, August or December.
+No event will be held during January, February, July, or December.

 One (1) Pro from each Member Club will be welcome to sign up and play at each event.
 However, Pro’s are not part of a Member Club’s team and the details of their play and individual $50 cost are left to them to work out with the various Member Clubs.